 I am also quite blessed in that I have a rent-free place to live for the duration of my studies.
 That’s because at the start of my studies a friend offered up the guest room in his home, knowing that a PhD would be unaffordable if I had to pay Edinburgh rents.
 Whilst I’ve given him a (small) chunk of money, I have not really paid towards my lodgings.
 Which is the main reason I was able to save enough of my stipend payment each month to cover me through the next few income-less months!

-Or at least I will have enough money if there are not major catastrophes that require me spending my savings—or that mean it takes me more than 12 months to finish.
+Or at least I will have enough money if there are no major catastrophes that require me to spend my savings – or that mean it takes me more than 12 months to finish.
 But as long as I manage to buckle down and write, write, write, I should be OK.
 And I have a plan for how I will manage to get those 80,000 written up, so that should help to keep me on track.